 Withdrawals and Refunds

-If a student withdraws for any reason, the payment of those fees which have become due is not subject to cancellation or reduction.
-However, upon written application, and entirely at the option of Bryn Athyn College, the following credits to the student's tuition and fees account may be allowed:
+If a student withdraws for any reason, the payment of those fees which have come due is not subject to cancellation or reduction.
+However, upon written application, and entirely at the option of Bryn Athyn College, the following refunds may be allowed:

-- Withdrawal within 2 weeks – 50% of tuition costs for the term.
+- Withdrawal within the 2nd week—50% of tuition and room costs for the term.

-- Withdrawal within 3 weeks – 25% of tuition costs for the term.
+- Withdrawal within the 3rd week—25% of tuition and room costs for the term.

-- The fee is prorated to the end of the term in which the student withdraws.
+- Comprehensive fee prorated to the end of the week during which the student withdraws.

-- Room and Board fees are prorated to the end of the board week in which the student withdraws, plus an overhead charge made by the food service organization, and the balance of what was billed for the term will be credited to the student's account.
+- Board fees prorated to the end of the board week in which the student withdraws, plus an overhead charge made by the food service organization.

 Changing to Part-Time